mit-orcd/orcd-docs-edit/docs/software/compile.md

     ```
     The output show the paths where GCC will search for header files by default.

 ???
-Side note: where does the linker look to find libraries?
+"Side note: where does the linker look to find libraries?"

     The linker will search some default paths for library files.
 Again, it is important to note that you do not have to do this for a typical build, but the commands may prove useful when you are trying to work out why something fails to build.